How to Add Alt Text to LinkedIn Images

 Auto-captions for videos are a great tool.
 You can enable them by tapping the "CC" icon in the mobile app.
 Make sure to review and edit the captions for accuracy.
 For important videos, consider uploading an SRT file with manually created captions.

 Color contrast is another key factor.
-When designing graphics, ensure there’s enough contrast between text and background colors.
-Don’t rely on color alone to convey important information - add text labels or patterns to make it clear.
+When designing graphics, use enough contrast between text and background colors.
+Don't rely on color alone to convey important information - add text labels or patterns to make it clear.

 Readable text formatting helps users with cognitive or visual disabilities.
 Use simple fonts in your graphics and break up long paragraphs into smaller sections.
 For hashtags, use PascalCase (e.g., #SocialMediaTips) so screen readers can pronounce each word correctly.